The Landscape of Montreal Telecom: Who Actually Owns the Wires

 What is the difference between Bell Fibe and Videotron Helix uploads?

 This architectural gap matters more than most marketing pages let on.
-For a household that mostly streams video and browses, a 50 Mbps upload ceiling is rarely noticed.
+For a household that mostly streams video and browses, a 20 to 50 Mbps upload ceiling is rarely noticed.
 But for remote workers pushing large files to cloud storage, livestreamers, or anyone running video calls alongside a household full of other connected devices, the asymmetry on cable becomes the practical bottleneck — not the download number on the box.

 Real-time gaming tells a similar story but for a different reason: latency and jitter, not raw throughput, decide whether a connection feels responsive.
 Bell's pure fiber path tends to produce more consistent low-latency performance because the signal travels end-to-end on fiber rather than being converted partway through a hybrid fiber-coaxial node.
 Videotron's network is far from unusable for gaming, but competitive players sensitive to ping spikes during peak evening hours often notice the difference, particularly in older cable segments serving denser parts of the city.

 Multi-user video conferencing — the modern reality of households running two or three Zoom calls simultaneously — is where the upload gap is most visible.
 A Bell Fibe household on Gigabit Fibe 1.5 can run several outbound video streams without anyone's call degrading.
 A Videotron GIGA household doing the same thing is sharing a much smaller upload pipe, and quality can dip if everyone is on camera at once.
+Videotron's 2 GIGA fiber tier closes that gap entirely, but it's only available in select buildouts, so confirming eligibility at your address matters here more than almost anywhere else in this guide.

 What is the difference between Bell Fibe and EBOX in Quebec?